-Here, at Mentor Rhode Island we serve a network of 60 mentoring programs that span 32 cities and towns throughout Rhode Island.
-Combined those programs serve over 5,000 youth through the efforts of nearly 4,000 mentors.
-The Rhode Island Mentoring Partnership is responsible for collaboration, training, and support among mentoring agencies.
+Here, at MENTOR Rhode Island we serve a network of 53 mentoring programs that span 37 cities and towns throughout Rhode Island.
+Combined those programs serve more than 5,200 youth through the efforts of nearly 2,100 mentors.
+MENTOR Rhode Island is responsible for collaboration, training, and support among mentoring agencies.

-The Rhode Island Mentoring Partnership is happy to offer mentoring programs free technical assistance with the help of the National Mentoring Resource Center.
+MENTOR Rhode Island is happy to offer mentoring programs free technical assistance with the help of the National Mentoring Resource Center.

 Using a grant from the Office of Juvenile Justice & Delinquency Prevention (OJJDP), MENTOR: The National Mentoring Partnership, created the National Mentoring Resource Center to ensure that all mentoring programs have access to the technical assistance they need.